markstan/IntuneOneDataCollector/EmailTemplate/emailtemplate.md

 # Customer-ready email template

-First, please download the Intune.xml file from [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/Intune.xml) (right-click and choose "save as..." in IE and Chrome; Edge users should copy all text to a plain text file and save as 'Intune.xml').
+1. First, please download the Intune.xml file from [this link](https://raw.githubusercontent.com/markstan/IntuneOneDataCollector/master/Intune.xml) (right-click and choose "save as..." in IE and Chrome; Edge users should copy all text to a plain text file and save as 'Intune.xml').

-Once you have the file copied, please use these steps to collect the diagnostic:

 1. Make sure the device is connected to the Internet, then connect to https://aka.ms/SaRA-Assisted.
 Install and run the SetupProd_Assisted.exe program when prompted.
 Note:  If you receive a warning that downloads are not permitted from the site, be sure to add https://outlookdiagnostics.azureedge.net to the trusted sites in your browser.